 A large poke of oranges and a few grapefruit

-But the best lay hidden at the bottom.
-All four filled their mouths with gum drops and began to dig.
+But the best lay hid at the bottom.
+All four filled their mouths with gumdrops and began to dig.
 I found it yelled the youngest, soon followed by the other three.
 Four pairs of hands lifted the prize into the air.
 A brand new pocket New Testament.
 Still cold from the frozen chicken, leather bound with gold letters on the outside and red letters on the inside.
 (The red letters are the important ones).

 The journey home was dominated by tales of Santa and the things he might bring.
-A thankful grin lay across the face of both David, and his ma.
-The hope and dreams of the three girls lifted they’re hearts and made the steps lighter.
+A thankful grin lay across the face of both David and his ma.
+The hope and dreams of the three girls lifted their hearts and made the steps lighter.

 Remember when I said those boxes contained Christmas?
 Well…let’s talk about that a-bit shall we?

-Strip away the tinsel, the twinkling lights and greenery.
-Remove the silver, gold and blown glass.
+Strip away the tinsel, the twinkling lights, and the greenery.
+Remove the silver, gold, and blown glass.
 Forget about spending money you don’t have, to buy people you don’t like, things they don’t need.

-Oh I nearly forgot; Remember those pies Mrs. Owens baked?
+Oh, I nearly forgot; Remember those pies Mrs. Owens baked?
 There’s a lesson there as well.
-In my simple mind I believe God the Father, God the Son, and God the Holy Ghost is best described as a cornmeal pie cut into three slices.
-Each separate at the surface,but the middle, the ooey gooey sweet part, is still as one.
+In my simple mind, I believe God the Father, God the Son, and God the Holy Ghost are best described as a cornmeal pie cut into three slices.
+Each is separate at the surface, but the middle, the ooey gooey sweet part, is still as one.

 Mary had a little Lamb, so very long ago.